Protein For Horses Revisited (blog)

 The Protein Recycling Program and the Chronic Deficiency of Proteins

-When a horse is fed sugar every day of the year (grain, treats), the mitochondria within the cell become exhausted which in turn causes the cells to die.
-As they die, they no longer do their job and illness and soundness issues appear.
-For example, mitochondrial dysfunction (death) has now been determined to be a primary cause of tendon rupture in humans.
+When a horse eats sugar every day of the year (grain, treats), the mitochondria within the cell become exhausted, which in turn causes the cells to become sick and eventually die.
+They no longer do their job as they die, and illness and soundness issues appear.
+For example, mitochondrial dysfunction (death) is now the primary cause of tendon rupture in humans.
 How does this happen?

 What I Recommend Now

 SBM is inexpensive and should be fed a pound a day for a horse weighing 1000 to 1400 pounds with only pasture, water, salt and hay (grass plus a flake of alfalfa).
 This should be continued until the signs of protein deficiency are gone (improved top line, hair coat, hooves, resolved diseases).
 After this, the amount can be reduced, eliminated or given on occasion.
 Think of adding SBM as a treatment as you are treating a protein deficiency.
 Once the gut has restored itself to normal and protein loss minimized then the amino acid recycling program should be enough to maintain the protein levels in most horses.

 PLEASE NOTE: If you are afraid of feeding SBM due to GMO, glyphosate, feminization (estrogen) or political reasons – don’t be.
 There are no recorded problems with feeding SBM to horses due to these concerns and since 1973, I have had no adverse reactions to feeding SBM.
 Chronic protein deficiency has been devastating to the health of the horse.
 We need to fix that now and SBM (without sugar added and without grains and treats and other supplements) seems to work the best to resolve this in most horses.

 You must log in to post a comment.